Search Language Syntax

 In a query, clauses include the following:

-• query - (Required) Selects which resources to return based on subsequent clauses.
+• query - (Required) Selects which resources to return based on later clauses.
 Query statements always begin with the word query.

 • return - Specifies which resource attributes to include in the expanded or enhanced view of search results.
 For more information, see Return Attributes.